sindresorhus/got/readme.md

 #### got.RequestError

 When a request fails.
 Contains a `code` property with error class code, like `ECONNREFUSED`.
+If there is no specific code supplied, `code` defaults to `ERR_GOT_REQUEST_ERROR`.
 All the errors below inherit this one.

 #### got.CacheError

 When a cache method fails, for example, if the database goes down or there's a filesystem error.
+Contains a `code` property with `ERR_CACHE_ACCESS` or a more specific failure code.

 #### got.ReadError

 When reading from response stream fails.
+Contains a `code` property with `ERR_READING_RESPONSE_STREAM` or a more specific failure code.

 #### got.ParseError

 When server response code is 2xx, and parsing body fails.
 Includes a `response` property.
+Contains a `code` property with `ERR_BODY_PARSE_FAILURE` or a more specific failure code.

 #### got.UploadError

 When the request body is a stream and an error occurs while reading from that stream.
+Contains a `code` property with `ERR_UPLOAD` or a more specific failure code.

 #### got.HTTPError

 When the server response code is not 2xx nor 3xx if `options.followRedirect` is `true`, but always except for 304.
 Includes a `response` property.
+Contains a `code` property with `ERR_NON_2XX_3XX_RESPONSE` or a more specific failure code.

 #### got.MaxRedirectsError

 When the server redirects you more than ten times.
 Includes a `response` property.
+Contains a `code` property with `ERR_TOO_MANY_REDIRECTS`.

 #### got.UnsupportedProtocolError

 When given an unsupported protocol.
+Contains a `code` property with `ERR_UNSUPPORTED_PROTOCOL`.

 #### got.TimeoutError

 When the request is aborted due to a [timeout](#timeout).
 Includes an `event` and `timings` property.
+Contains a `code` property with `ETIMEDOUT`.

 #### got.CancelError

 When the request is aborted with `.cancel()`.
+Contains a `code` property with `ERR_CANCELED`.

 ## Aborting the request